 (For I fear Cassio with my night-cap too), (2.1.313-329)

 Yet here, Iago's hatred is rooted in his suspicion that Othello was sleeping with his wife.

 And 'tis great pity that the noble Moor

 Should hazard such a place as his own second

 It were an honest action to say so

 I do love Cassio well and would do much

 To cure him of this evil— "Help, Help!" within.

 But, hark! what noise?
 (2.3.144-152)

-Iago speaks of loving Cassio in the same terms he often speaks of loving Othello; we suspect, then, that he hates Cassio, as he also hates Othello.
+Iago speaks of loving Cassio in the same terms with which he often speaks of loving Othello.
+We suspect, then, that he hates Cassio, since he also hates Othello.